python-trio/trio/docs/source/reference-core.rst

       :async:

-      Like :meth:`start_soon`, but blocks until the new child task signals that it may unblock, optionally returning additional information.
+      Like :meth:`start_soon`, but blocks until the new child task indicates it may unblock, and optionally returns something back to the parent.

       The ``async_fn`` must accept a ``task_status`` keyword argument, and it must make sure that it (or someone) eventually calls